-The Family Day Care Network is a sponsoring organization that provides educational and technical support to registered child care providers who are interested in participating on the Child and Adult Care Food Program (CACFP), within Southeastern South Dakota.
+The Family Day Care Network is a sponsoring organization that provides educational and technical support to registered child care providers who are interested in participating on the Child and Adult Care Food Program (CACFP), within Eastern South Dakota.

 The Child and Adult Care Food Program is a federal program under the U.S. Department of Agriculture (USDA) that provides reimbursement to participating providers for serving nutritious meals and snacks.

 Benefits of Joining the CACFP:

 - Reimbursement for meals served to children in your care

 - Reassurance to parents that their child's nutritional needs are being met